realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

        - ### All these mean "functions can be passed as arguments to other functions."

-    - ## ⚠️ EXCESSIVE WORD-INVENTIONS FOR THE SAME DEFINITION!!!
+    > ## ⚠️ EXCESSIVE WORD-INVENTION-FOR-THE-SAME-DEFINITION ALERT!!!
-      > SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING? 😐🤪🤨😳😒?
+    >  > SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING? 😐🤪🤨😳😒?
-        ### 🛑 ATTENTION COMPUTER SCIENCE PEOPLE:
+    >    ### 🛑 ATTENTION COMPUTER SCIENCE PEOPLE:
-        ### 🤨 Please stop with all the names for the same exact stuff!!!!!
+    >    ### 🤨 Please, consider stopping with all the names for the same exact concepts!!!!!
 I know you gotta make sales, but come on!
+    >

-        > _YOU **MAY** HAVE A MEDICAL CONDITION:_
+    >    > _YOU **MAY** HAVE A MEDICAL CONDITION:_
-        > - **_"Sesquipedalianism"_** refers to the tendency to use long words or create unnecessarily complex words when simpler ones would suffice, often resulting in verbose or convoluted language.
+    >    > - **_"Sesquipedalianism"_** refers to the tendency to use long words or create unnecessarily complex words when simpler ones would suffice, often resulting in verbose or convoluted language.
 It can also describe the habit of inventing new words or phrases for concepts that already have well-established terms.
-        > - _This behavior is often seen as pretentious or pedantic._
+    >    > - _This behavior is often seen as pretentious or pedantic._
+    >

-        > #### I'm purposely _**NOT**_ going to mention Functors, Monads, or Applicatives... c'mon mannnnnn... 😒
+    >    > #### I'm purposely _**NOT**_ going to mention Functors, Monads, or Applicatives... c'mon mannnnnn... 😒

 ## Immutability & No Side Effects <a name="immutability-no-side-effects"></a>
 ###### immutability-no-side-effects